-- the NRCHA, all fees and purses for LAE are subject to annual review and update and are subject to change.
-They may be either published in the Stock Horse News or may be mailed directly to the membership.
+- 10.1.1 For all the NRCHA Premier Events produced by the NRCHA, all fees and purses for LAE are subject to annual review and update and are subject to change.
+They may be either published in the Reined Cow Horse News or may be mailed directly to the membership.
 General rules for scoring and judging reined cow horse events as presented in this rulebook will apply to the Futurity and all NRCHA LAE where specific rules have not been implemented.
 Refer to the rules governing the individual Limited Age Events.
 In all Limited Age Events the same type of headgear (hackamore or snaffle) must be used throughout the event (herd, rein and cow work) on a horse once the competition has started.
-This is also to include the finals portion of the event. - 10.1.2 The following should be used as a guideline for Approved Limited Aged Events, however affiliates or show management may change these rulings if it is in the best interest of their event.
-This is in regard to the 10.1.2 and 10.4 rulings only and does not include 10.2 or 10.3. - However in regard to 10.4, LAE divisions used by NRCHA affiliates differing from the divisions listed will be approved as a Category 2 Special Event.
-Entry into the Open division is mandatory for entry into the Intermediate division.
+This is also to include the finals portion of the event. - 10.1.1.2 In Limited Age Events with 50 entries or more must have a separate draw for the Open and the Non Pro.

+10.1.2 The following should be used as a guideline for Approved Limited Aged Events, however affiliates or show management may change these rulings if it is in the best interest of their event.
+This is in regard to the 10.1.2 rulings only.

+However in regard to 10.4, LAE divisions used by NRCHA affiliates differing from the divisions listed will be approved as a Category 2 Special Event.
+Entry into the Open division is mandatory for entry into the Intermediate and Limited Open divisions.
 This applies to all NRCHA Approved LAE.
-See rule 10.4.6 for Non Pro Entry requirements. - 10.1.2.1 In Limited Age Events with 50 entries or more must have a separate draw for the Open and the Non Pro.
+See rule 10.4.6 for Non Pro Entry requirements.